 Education, Experience and CPD

-This year I have completed training in the compassionate mind approach, understanding diverse motherhood, pregnancy sickness support, action on postpartum psychosis, SANDS bereavement webinar, birth trauma and parenting across cultures.
+This year I have completed training in the compassionate mind approach, understanding diverse motherhood, laid back breastfeeding, pregnancy sickness support, action on postpartum psychosis, SANDS bereavement webinar, birth trauma and parenting across cultures.

 Chester MVP 2022